Skip to main content

 When your storage is full, MemoryClaw automatically removes the oldest backup(s) to make room for your new backup.
 You always keep your most recent backups.
 The CLI will display a note when old backups have been removed.

 If the backup itself exceeds your remaining quota, the CLI warns you before uploading.
 In auto mode, the backup is aborted.
-You can manually delete old backups from the dashboard or upgrade to Pro for 15 GB.
+You can manually delete old backups from the dashboard or upgrade to Dev for 5 GB.

 Check your internet connection.
 Run memoryclaw doctor to test API connectivity and latency.
 If the issue persists, verify the API is reachable: